marqth/Convex-Hull/README.md

 # Convex-Hull
-# SEITM
 Convex Hull Project - y2022 - in collaboration with J. Racki and M.Morales

 For this project, we had to work on an imposed subject, ours being the convex hulls.

-Knowing the work of Mr Mehdi Moussaïd (Fouloscopie on Youtube), we decided to study how two sciences such as Fouloscopy (The study of crowds) and Epidemiology (The study of epidemics) could work together by writing a code that simulates an epidemic spreading in a crowd, based on the SEITM model.

-With this program, you will go through a homepage, a tutorial explaining briefly how the simulation works, a menu where you can play on various parameters, and activate or not some others, and finally, the simulation itself, evolving in real time after starting it.
+According to the subject, we had to realise a program doing the convex hull of a scatter graph generated randomly, using 3 different methods.

+With this program, you will be able to play with many parameters to draw different Convex hulls.
+Note : When you have run the program, you will have a list of the commands available by putting your mouse on the keyboard logo in the top left corner of the window.

-You will also find in this repository our project report, explaining everything about this project : what we based our work on, what each parameter does precisely, and more. (only available in French)
+You will also find in this repository our project report, explaining in details how each method works. (only available in French)

 To use this program :